trhacknon/EMAGNET/README.md

   - URL To google security blog (This was for try 2FA security): [Google.com - Security Blog](https://security.googleblog.com/2019/05/new-research-how-effective-is-basic.html)
   - __Remember,bruteforce accounts without the owner's approval violates the law.__

+**Unfortunately my server was raided in Russia (as you may know) and my backup server had a disk crash.**
+**I will re-add the previews asap I figure out wich server I got them stored to get the readme-complete**

 ### Emagnet - v3.4.3 (ssh)
 ![Screenshot](https://nr1.nu/emagnet/emagnet-v3.4.3-ssh.gif)